nh-server/switch-guide/docs/user_guide/emummc/making_emummc.md

 ### Making the emuMMC

 !!!warning "Before you start"
-    Before you start, boot your switch normally, and delete all the wifi networks.
-You can add them back to your sysnand after completing this guide
+    If you don't plan on using the Internet on your emuMMC, it is recommended to boot your switch normally and delete all the wifi networks.
+You can add them back to your sysnand after completing this guide.

 !!!tip ""
     1. Enter RCM and inject the Hekate payload